BLavery/STM32F407VG-Micropython/README.md

 Here we have a slight glitch.
 The "real" F4 DISC board has a voltage sensor on PA9 to detect that the USB is plugged in.
 Our DIY board doesn't have that, but the code we installed thinks we have a real F4 DISC, and USB won't start.
 We can fudge a HIGH  voltage on PA9 if we can get a fix into file main.py on the python.
 But we can't get at that file until the USB starts.

 Solution: temporarily connect a jumper wire from +3V to PA9.
 Reset.
-A new "drive" appears on the filemanager, "PYBFLASH", with empty boot.py and main.py already present.
+On your computer, a new "drive" appears on the filemanager, "PYBFLASH", with empty boot.py and main.py already present.
 Use any editor to add these 2 lines to main.py:
 ```
 from machine import Pin
 Pin("PA9", Pin.OUT).high()